It's the research we've all been waiting for: five amazing health benefits of cheese, according to science.

 Say what?
 Cheese might actually be good for you?
 Old-school thinking is that cheese is unhealthy, in large part because of all its saturated fat.
-But newer research calls into question the link between saturated fat and heart disease
+But newer research calls into question the link between saturated fat and heart disease.
+In fact, eating cheese (nibbling, not gorging) is linked with numerous health benefits.
+Here are 5 health benefits of cheese.

 Some researchers think cheese might explain the so-called French Paradox—that French people have low rates of heart disease despite their affinity for cheese and other saturated fat–rich foods, such as butter and duck.
 Then there's a 2016 report that analyzed results from 31 prospective cohort studies (the ones that watch people throughout their lives) that compared how much dairy people ate to whether they developed cardiovascular disease.
 One major finding was that eating nearly 2 ounces of cheese daily (1 ounce equals a 1-inch cube) was associated with an 18 percent lower risk of heart disease.
 Writing in the British Journal of Nutrition, the authors propose that minerals like calcium, potassium and magnesium and vitamins like riboflavin and B12 may play a role.
 Another key finding: eating as little as 1/2 ounce of cheese a day could cut stroke risk by 13 percent.